Barroqueiro/Cybersecurity-Actions/README.md

 - Trivy Scan: TS
 - Zap Scan: ZS

-These can be used separatly or togheter passing them separated by commas
+These can be used separatly or together passing them separated by commas

 #### **Examples**